In My Nature

 Simple Notes to Inspire Skillful Practice

 2019, Tenneson Woolf, Quanita Roberson — There’s 28 cards in each set, 6″ x 8″ in size.
 Full color.
 They come in a little cotton bag. $20 USD + shipping.
 These cards were fun to make.
 They have short descriptions, a few diagrams, and highlighted essences related to practice.
 Creatded with hope that they will guide and inspire helpful circle and connection practice.
 In organizations.
 On teams.
 In community.
 In family.

 To purchase, contact email@example.com and reference “The Circle Way Essence Cards.”

 2015, with Kathleen Masters — This was a significant effort with Kathleen and many others that are salt of the earth people from four groups: Church and Community Ministries, Global Ministries, Projects, and Conference Partners.
 It’s one part methods and models of participative leadership, particularly applied through a faith community lens.
 It is another part story, three years worth of stewarding and culture making.
 It is another part tips and guidelines to improve practice applying Art of Hosting to faith communities.

 A Cadence of Despair:

 Heartbreak, Loss and Renewal

-(CentreSpoke, 2020) — This isn’t a book about facilitation.
-Rather, it is a book that is about coming into relationship with despair, including some of my experience with descent and ascent, which offers a kind of map for growing that many of are encountering now.
+(CentreSpoke, 2020) — This is a book that is about coming into relationship with despair, including some of my experience with descent and ascent, which offers a kind of map for growing that many of us are encountering now.
 It’s highly personal material that maps the personal to the universal.